 - Can users enlarge fonts or change colors to make the content easier to see?

 - Is key information being conveyed via PDF?
 If so, are they labeled as PDFs with a link to an application that users can download to read PDFs?

-As the website is being developed, a few more questions developers need to ask:
+As the website or mobile app is being developed, a few more questions developers need to ask:

 - Is navigation information being displayed in an easy- to-read list format?

 - If scripting, forms or applets are used, are they being implemented in such a way so the functions they perform can be done using a keyboard as well as a mouse?

 - Are combo boxes being implemented with separate ‘submit’ or ‘go’ buttons?

 Developers can download demonstration versions of software such as screen readers and screen magnifiers, in order to help them unit test their work to be sure it’s accessible.
 Web validation tools provide a list of detailed HTML coding issues that could cause accessibility problems.
 (An example can be found at validator.w3.org.)
 However, these tools only work on non-secured pages; and there are no tools for evaluating non-HTML documents such as Word or PDFs.